CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Experiment

 \subsection{Datasets}

+In our study, we carefully created diverse datasets consisting of texts from both literary and non-literary domains to ensure comprehensive validation of our framework.

-We mainly select five literary works with diverse styles covering modern and contemporary China to form our dataset. \textbf{Fortress Besieged} is authored by Qian Zhongshu and is classified as a modern novel characterized by humor and satire. \textbf{The Scream} is a novel written by Lu Xun and is considered one of his works in the genre of realism. \textbf{The Fifteen Year of the Wanli Era} is a historical work written by Huang Renyu. \textbf{The Family Instructions of Zeng Guofan} is an ancient family instruction authored by Zeng Guofan. \textbf{The Three-Body Problem} is a science fiction novel written by Liu Cixin.
+For the literary works, we selected five seminal texts with distinct styles covering modern and contemporary China: \begin{itemize} \item \textbf{Fortress Besieged}, authored by Qian Zhongshu, is a modern novel characterized by humor and satire. \item \textbf{The Scream}, written by Lu Xun, exemplifies realism in modern Chinese literature. \item \textbf{The Fifteen Year of the Wanli Era}, by Huang Renyu, is a historical narrative. \item \textbf{The Family Instructions of Zeng Guofan}, crafted by Zeng Guofan, represents classical family instructions within ancient literature. \item \textbf{The Three-Body Problem}, authored by Liu Cixin, is a renowned science fiction novel. \end{itemize}

+To broaden the representativeness and diversity of our dataset, we incorporated five additional datasets from various non-literary domains: \begin{itemize} \item \textbf{News Dataset}: Sourced from \textit{news2016zh}\footnotemark[8], this dataset includes modern Chinese news articles on topics such as politics, technology, and culture, representing formal and concise journalistic writing. \item \textbf{Encyclopedic Dataset}: The Chinese Wikipedia\footnotemark[8] corpus provides factual and objective content written in a formal, highly structured style typical of encyclopedic entries. \item \textbf{Social Media Dataset}: Sourced from Baidu's AI Studio platform\footnotemark[9], this dataset includes user-generated posts from Chinese social media platforms, reflecting informal, conversational, and often expressive styles. \item \textbf{Legal Documents Dataset}: The \textit{CAIL2018}\footnotemark[10] dataset contains Chinese legal documents, such as court rulings, exemplifying technical and domain-specific writing. \item \textbf{Scientific Literature Dataset}: The \textit{CSL3}\footnotemark[10] dataset includes abstracts and articles from scientific journals, showcasing a formal and technical writing style suited for academic communication. \end{itemize}

-We divide each book into two main parts: the style transfer part and the style definition part.
-We creat five parallel Chinese article-style transfer datasets by transfering the style definition part into stylishless text using ChatGPT.
+We divide each type of text into two main parts: the style transfer part and the style definition part.
+We create ten parallel Chinese article-style transfer datasets by transferring the style definition part into styleless text using ChatGPT.
+The prompt used for ChatGPT is shown in Appendix Figure \ref{figA11}.
 The number of test samples for each book is approximately 400, with each sample consisting of 120 to 140 words.
-Table \ref{tab1} presents detailed datasets statistics.
+Table \ref{tab1} presents detailed statistics of the datasets.